Oweis-Nd/AirBnB_clone/README.md

-AirBnB clone - The console
+AIRBNB CLONE - THE CONSOLE

-AirBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
+The AirBnB Clone is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.

 The project currently only implements the back-end console.